ggghjycai/myReactor/README.md

 # myReactor
-Refer to the reactor server written in the C11 standard using the muduo network library.
+Refering to the reactor server written in the C11 standard using the muduo network library.